PrestaShop/prestashop-specs/Order Page View.md

 [Add a product old design but the same behaviours](https://github.com/PrestaShop/prestashop-specs/blob/master)

--   **Add a new discount**: opens a popin to create your new voucher between the Pourcentage, the Amount (taxes included) and Free shipping type.
+-   **Add a new discount**: opens a popin to create your new cart rule between the pourcentage, the amount (taxes included) and Free shipping type.
+The value of the discount can't be greater than the total amount of the invoice, a negative value or 0.

 [Popin add discount](https://invis.io/YKTGGFZAMCB#/381874231__Order_Details_-_Add_Discount)